ahundt/deep-learning-jhu-cs-482-682/README.md

      - See p02_fashion_mnist_tests.py and the pytorch source code for examples of how to write a proper unit test, some initial tests of P3SGD are already there for you.
      - All unit tests should take no longer than 120 seconds to run in total, this also means travis-ci runs should not exceed about 15 minutes.
      - The "correct" unit test answer will not be fully defined in advance.
 Part of this exercise is to think abut how your algorithm might fail, and come up with tests to check for those mistakes.
+ - As always, all normal academic integrity requirements apply to this assignment.

 ## Questions

 1. P3SGD class (10 points)
     - Implement Stochastic Gradient Descent.
-    - Nesterov momentum is optional for the hypothetical users of your class, but a requirement for the assignment.
+    - Nesterov momentum and other capabilities specified by the documentation are optional for the hypothetical users of your class, but a requirement for the assignment.
     - Unit tests are already integrated for SGD to get you started.
 2. P3Dropout class (10 points)
     - Randomly zero elements of the input tensor.